dnsimple/dnsimple-support/content/articles/redirector.markdown

 In other words, it's not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
 You can redirect `http://www.example.com`, but not `https://www.example.com`.

-Take a look at the article [redirector and HTTPS](/articles/redirector-https) for additional information and a list of possible of alternative solutions.
+Take a look at the article [redirector and HTTPS](/articles/redirector-https) for additional information and a list of alternative solutions.

 ## URL to URL redirects

 URL to URL redirects can't be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.

-The following redirect will not work, because you can't add a url to the name part of the URL record.
+The following redirect will not work, because you can't add a URL to the name part of the URL record.

     foo.com/blog/ to bar.com/blog

-This would work, because you can add an URL record for blog.foo.com:
+This would work, because you can add a URL record for blog.foo.com:

     blog.foo.com to bar.com/blog